AckerApple/ack-angular-fx/README.md

 ### Stagger
 Offset multiple animations using Angular 4.2.4 or greater

+Currently, staggering animations using ack-angular-fx, is controlled by a parent stagger definition and child animations subscribing to that via the css class "childFx"

 #### Stagger Items Example
 A parent container staggering child animations whenever "fixedStaggers" variable changes value
 ```html